cs421/Cyber-Homelab-Projects-and-Exercises/SOC Automated Project/SOC Automation Project.md

 Before we delve more into configuring **Virustotal** in the workflow, we must double check first its file path on reports, because it has become an issue to several users whenever they run the workflow with **VirusTotal**.

-According to the **VirusTotal** API documentation, the correct file path for getting a file report by hash is in `https://www.virustotal.com/api/v3/files/{id}`
+According to the **VirusTotal** API documentation (https://docs.virustotal.com/reference/file-info), the correct file path for getting a file report by hash is in `https://www.virustotal.com/api/v3/files/{id}`
 ![[virustotal filepath.png]]

 We should take note of this file path.